andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_02_Flanker.rst

 .. figure:: 02_Flanker_Design.png

 Illustration of the Flanker task for this study, adapted from Kelly et al. (2008).
 The subject is shown a fixation cross in order to focus on the center of the screen, and then either a Congruent or Incongruent Flanker trial is presented for 2000ms.
 During the trial the subject presses either the left or right button.
 A jittered interval follows which lasts anywhere from 8,000ms to 14,000ms.
-(Note that jittered intervals typically increment in seconds; in this case, the jitter for a given trial would be a random selection of one of the following: 8,000ms, 9,000ms, 10,000ms, 11,000ms, 12,000ms, 13,000ms, and 14,000ms) Another fixation cross is presented to begin the next trial.
+(Note that jittered intervals typically increase by seconds; in this case, the jitter for a given trial would be a random selection of one of the following: 8,000ms, 9,000ms, 10,000ms, 11,000ms, 12,000ms, 13,000ms, and 14,000ms) Another fixation cross is presented to begin the next trial.

 Our goal is to estimate the magnitude of the BOLD signal to each condition, and then **contrast** (i.e., take the difference of) the two conditions to see whether they are significantly different from each other.